aongxsss/Demo-Flask-On-Cloud-Function/README.md

 - python server.py

-- python model.py (you may skip this step as the repo contains model.pkl already)
+- python model.py (skip this step to use the existing model.pkl)

 - open a web browser and type 'http://127.0.0.1:5000/home' in the address bar